AllenNeuralDynamics/aind-metadata-service/README.md

 ### Server Installation

-Can be pip installed using `pip install aind-metadata-service[server]`.
+Can be pip installed using `pip install "aind-metadata-service[server]"`.

 Installing `pyodbc`.
 - You may need to install `unixodbc-dev`.
 You can follow this [https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver16](link) for instructions depending on your os.